U.S. senators push banks for information on Russian 'oligarchs'

 Russia denies meddling in the election.

-The letter was sent to three large U.S. banks - Bank of America Corp, JPMorgan Chase and Citibank [C.UL] - as well as Europe-based Barclays, Deutsche Bank, UBS, HSBC and Credit Suisse.
+The letter was sent to three large U.S. banks - Bank of America Corp, JPMorgan Chase and Citibank - as well as Europe-based Barclays, Deutsche Bank , UBS, HSBC and Credit Suisse .

 As part of sweeping sanctions legislation President Donald Trump signed into law in August, the U.S. Congress required Treasury to create a list of wealthy Russians - the “oligarchs” - with ties to the government who might later be targeted with sanctions such as asset freezes or denial of visas.